WahibaKaddouri/WBrains/README.md

-WBrains is a hybrid mobile application for patients with diabetes built with IONIC.
+WBrains is a hybrid mobile application for patients with diabetes built using IONIC framework.